 There is always a chance that any wood trim, wood floors, or other decorative wood components can become damaged during this process.
 This should be discussed with the abatement contractor to make sure safeguards are in place with careful monitoring.
 All furniture should be removed.

-Post Abatement Validation Testing
+Post Abatement Clearance Testing

 After abatement is complete, we can return for post-treatment clearance testing to prove that levels have decreased.